opendatasoft/ods-documentation/source/managing_domain/04_monitoring_license_and_quotas/quotas.rst

 In order to do so, you'll have to go to the :doc:`user's management page </managing_domain/01_managing_users_and_groups/users>` or his/her
 :doc:`group management page </managing_domain/01_managing_users_and_groups/groups>` to set a more appropriate limit for his/her use case.

+.. admonition:: Important
+   :class: important

+   When setting a new quota for individuals users or group of users, the quota count starts back at 0 for the period.